Antynea/grub-btrfs/README.md

 	Name or path of the 'grub-mkconfig' executable; might be 'grub2-mkconfig' on some distributions.

+- Password protection management for submenu (refer to the [Grub documentation](https://www.gnu.org/software/grub/manual/grub/grub.html#Authentication-and-authorisation))

+	- GRUB_BTRFS_PROTECTION_AUTHORIZED_USERS=""

+		Add authorized usernames separate by comma (foo,bar)

+		When Grub's password protection is enabled, the superuser is authorized by default, it isn't necessary to add it

+	- GRUB_BTRFS_DISABLE_PROTECTION_SUBMENU="false"

+		Disable authentication support for submenu of Grub-btrfs only (--unrestricted)

+		doesn't work if `GRUB_BTRFS_PROTECTION_AUTHORIZED_USERS` isn't empty

 ##
 ### Automatically update grub
 If you would like Grub to automatically update when a snapshot is made or deleted: